I admit it! I am an optimist Grant Management!

 These two groups are on the front-lines for avoiding misuse of grant funds.

-In addition, it is often advisable for organizations to educate their support staff who are responsible for maintaining strong internal controls such as finance and human resources staff as to the terms of the grant.
+In addition, it is often advisable for organizations to educate their support staff who are responsible for maintaining strong internal controls such as finance and human resources staff as to the terms of the Misuse Grant Management funds.

 How Can We Prevent Misuse of Grant Funds?